-A Director members of the Centre voting at a meeting duly called for that purpose;
+A Director may be removed by at least two-thirds (2/3) of the votes of the members present and voting at an Annual General Meeting or special meeting of the membership duly called for the purpose of removal, provided that a quorum is present.
+The Director has the right to speak prior to removal.

 the director sends or delivers a written resignation by mail or by other electronic means of communications to the secretary of the Centre;

-the director otherwise ceases to be eligible as a member under the terms of Article 6.02 of this by-law; or
+the director otherwise ceases to be eligible as a member under the terms of Article 6.02 of this by-law;

-the director fails to attend three (3) successive meetings of the Board of Directors or misses half of the regular board meetings over the course of a year, unless otherwise determined by the Board.
+The director becomes bankrupt or suspends payments or compounds with their creditors or makes unauthorized assignment or is declared insolvent;

-The director becomes bankrupt or suspends payments or compounds with their creditors or makes unauthorized assignment or is declared insolvent; or
+The director or their spouse becomes an employee of the Centre; or,

-The director or their spouse becomes an employee of the Centre.
+The director dies.

 8.13 Regular Meetings

 The Board may fix a specific day each month to hold regular meetings of the Board at a place and hour to be named.
-No notice of such regular meetings need be sent.
+No notice of such regular meetings need to be sent to members.
 For the first meeting of the Board of Directors held immediately following the election of Directors at the annual meeting of the members, no notice shall be necessary to legally constitute the meeting, provided that a quorum of the Directors is present.

 8.15 Voting and Approval of Resolutions